Recent Posts

 Cleaning your ducts can sweep away years of dust and dirt, helping to reduce potential for damage and health risks.

-In some circumstances, such as after a fire, smoke or suspected mold growth, duct cleaning becomes an essential part of the cleanup process.
-This includes certain odors as well.
-In these cases a Duct Cleaning Professional can often restore the ductwork to pre-damage condition.
+In those cases, a Duct Cleaning Professional can often restore the ductwork to pre-damage condition.
 It is also recommended that you have the ductwork cleaned after buying a home or after a renovation.
 Just like carpet cleaning, having your ductwork cleaned should be part of your home maintenance routine.

-Call SERVPRO of Rockville-Olney & Silver Spring North today to schedule a cleaning!
-301-340-1313.
+Call SERVPRO Team Gutierrez of Rockville, Olney & Silver Spring North today to schedule a cleaning, 301-340-1313.

-2/13/2024 (Permalink)
+2/13/2025 (Permalink)

 Spring weather can be unpredictable, as many of us here in the Washington, D.C. region have experienced a time or two.
 Remember the heavy April snowfall over a decade ago?
 And the wind gusts of 20-30+ mph every now and then?